Meshes of the Afternoon: Background and production

-The film was the product of Deren's and Hammid's desire to create an avant-garde personal film that dealt with complex psychology, like the surrealist films Un Chien Andalou (1929) and L'Age d'Or (1930) by Salvador Dalí and Luis Buñuel.
+The film was the product of Deren and Hackenschmied's desire to create an avant-garde personal film that dealt with complex psychology, like the surrealist films Un Chien Andalou (1929) and L'Age d'Or (1930) by Salvador Dalí and Luis Buñuel.

-Deren and Hammid wrote, directed, and performed in the film.
+Deren and Hackenschmied, who changed his name to Alexander Hammid in 1942, wrote, directed, and performed in the film.
 Although Deren is usually credited as its principal artistic creator, filmmaker Stan Brakhage, who knew the couple, has claimed in his book Film at Wit's End that Meshes was in fact largely Hammid's creation and that their marriage began to suffer when Deren received more credit.
 Other sources claim that Hammid's role in the creation of Meshes of the Afternoon is mainly as cameraperson.
 Deren made extensive storyboards for all of her films, including camera movements and camera effects.
 She wrote about these techniques in professional filmmaking magazines.
 The ideas and execution of the film are mostly attributable to Deren.
 Hammid also acknowledged Deren as the sole creator of Meshes of the Afternoon.

 The original print had no score.
 However, a musical score influenced by classical Japanese music was added in 1959 by Deren's third husband, Teiji Ito.